-Road tax is an important consideration when picking your next new car.
-The rules are changing in 2017 so buy now if you want to keep your monthly costs as low as possible.
+Road tax is an important consideration when picking your next new car – it could seriously affect how much it’ll cost to run.
 Thanks to their very low CO2 outputs, these cars prove you don’t need a frugal supermini to keep your tax bill low.

 1. Skoda Superb (2.0-litre TDI 150)

-If you want to make your Superb cheap to run, the 2.0-litre diesel produces a mere 109g/km of CO2 – that puts it in tax band B meaning it costs just £20 to tax.
+If you want to make your Superb cheap to run, the 2.0-litre diesel produces a mere 109g/km of CO2 – that means it costs just £140 to tax.
 Coupled to the fantastic manual gearbox, it’ll return almost 70mpg, too.
-Keep your inputs light and you could find yourself driving over 1,000 miles without refuelling.
+If you’re light on the throttle pedal, you could find yourself driving over 1,000 miles without refuelling.

-For the best prices, check out our Skoda Superb deals page to start receiving offers from dealers across the country.
+For great prices, check out our Skoda Superb deals page to start receiving offers from dealers across the country.

 2. Citroen Grand C4 Picasso (1.6-litre BlueHDi 100)